Enter your username (the same as MyHumber) and then add @humber.ca after the username and hit Next.

 For any questions you might have about content or the availability of a link, please contact your instructor by using the course messages tool in your course site.

 In the course menu on the left hand side you will see your Blackboard navigation menu, select course messages or email.

-You will see a Select recipients box, find the name of the person you want to send an email to and click on their name and select the arrow in the middle to move that name to the right.
-Whoever you put in that right side box, is who will receive the email.
+You will see a Recipients box, by putting your mouse in the field you can find the name of the person you want to send an email to and click on their name or type the name of the person for a faster search.

 Blackboard Collaborate is a real-time video conferencing tool that lets you add files, share applications, and use a virtual whiteboard to interact.
 Collaborate with the Ultra experience opens right in your browser, so you don’t have to install any software to join a session.